-One of the most unique benefits of WordPress is that you can easily expand your WP website or blog’s functionality using plugins.
+One of the most unique benefits of the WordPress content publishing platform is the ability to quickly enhance your WordPress site’s functionality using plugins.

-Like most people, you most likely have a mobile phone.
-What happens when you want access to something new on your phone like a new game or a productivity tool?
+No doubt, you most likely own a cell phone.
+What do you do when you would like access to something new on your phone like a new software or a business tool?